Salem, Ohio: Education

 Allegheny Wesleyan College is a private, four-year liberal arts college in Salem that grants bachelor's and associate degrees in ministry and theology-related disciplines.

 Kent State University operates a satellite campus, Kent State University at Salem, with one building in the city proper and another just outside the city limits in Salem Township.
 The campus grants associate's degrees and bachelor's degrees, and also offers introductory programs that can be completed at the main campus.

 Transportation

 U.S. Route 62 travels around downtown Salem on an east–west route.
 State Route 9 runs north–south through the city and terminates at its intersection with U.S. 62.
 State Route 14 travels east–west through Salem, sharing a short concurrency with SR 9 and State Route 173 on State Street.
 SR 173's eastern terminus is in downtown Salem and travels east–west to Alliance.
 State Route 344's western terminus is also in downtown Salem and travels east–west to Columbiana.

+Salem Airpark is a public use airport located three nautical miles (6 km) north of the central business district of Salem, Ohio.